My Garage

 “The past 60 years have been an incredible journey for Toyota in Canada, and our Kanreki Tour was a wonderful opportunity to reflect on six decades here,” Beatty noted.
 “It was also an opportunity to reiterate our commitment as Canada’s car company - and to Canadian drivers from coast to coast to coast – for the next 60 years and beyond.”

-Categories: Blog, Toyota News Releases
+Categories: Toyota News Releases